mfp20/metalpi/README.md

 ## Documentation

-Each submodules includes a `docs` folder with its own documentation.
+Each submodule includes a `docs` folder with its own documentation.

 ## Credits, license, contacts